josafatburmeister/BirdSongIdentification/README.md

 Afterwards, restart the Google Colab runtime so that the installed dependencies are loaded.
 To do this, go to the "Runtime" menu item and select "Restart runtime".

-### Setting up the File Manager
+### Setting Up the File Manager

-As described in the section "Data Exchange Between Pipeline Components" our pipeline uses specific directory structures to exchange data between pipeline stages.
-The management of these directories is implemented by the `FileManager` class.
+As described in the section "Data Exchange Between Pipeline Components", our pipeline uses specific directory structures to exchange data between pipeline stages.
+The management of these directory structures is implemented by the _FileManager_ class.
 The following code snippet creates an instance of this class:

 ```python
 from general import FileManager